dmit2032-term1212-a02/wordpress-demos/README.md

 Each of these templates contain generic starting code that was taught in class, as well can be found in the Lecture Slides: **Setting up &amp; Starting Your First WordPress Website** on Moodle.

-**Note**: the @package and @since have been left with filler content, you will need to fill in those details.
-The same goes for the pathing for enqueuing your additional styles and scripts.